jitsi/handbook/docs/dev-guide/android-sdk.md

     return customToolbarButtons;
 }

+// If you want your custom button/s to appear inside the toolbar,
-// You need to set what your toolbar buttons too and always include "overflowmenu", "close" private String[] getToolbarButtons() {
+// you will need to set your toolbar buttons too and always include "overflowmenu", "hangup".
+// All the buttons that, because of the screen size, won't fit the toolbar, will be automatically moved to the overflow menu. private String[] getToolbarButtons() {
-    return new String[]{"CUSTOM_BTN_ID", "CUSTOM_BTN_ID", "microphone", "overflowmenu", "close"};
+    return new String[]{"CUSTOM_BTN_ID", "CUSTOM_BTN_ID", "microphone", "overflowmenu", "hangup"};
 }

 JitsiMeetConferenceOptions options = new JitsiMeetConferenceOptions.Builder()